nosarthur/nosarthur.github.io/_drafts/bar.md

 The first reason often puts a serious limitation on adopting this naive approach for chemistry applications because

 * the process of interest may take too long to occur;
-* the density of states of the system may spread out in a wide range of energies, too wide for effective sampling
+* the density of states of the system may spread out in a range of energies that is too wide for effective sampling

 In certain applications we can get around this obstacle by calculating the free energy difference between two similar systems with the same configuration space.
 In these cases, the free energy difference is caused by a limited region of the configuration space thus only effective sampling in that region is needed.
-There methods are commonly known as [free energy perturbation (FEP)](https://en.wikipedia.org/wiki/Free_energy_perturbation), initially introduced by [Robert Zwanzig](https://en.wikipedia.org/wiki/Robert_Zwanzig) in the 1950s.
+These methods are commonly known as [free energy perturbation (FEP)](https://en.wikipedia.org/wiki/Free_energy_perturbation), initially introduced by [Robert Zwanzig](https://en.wikipedia.org/wiki/Robert_Zwanzig) in the 1950s.
 Two related methodologies are [thermodynamic integration](https://en.wikipedia.org/wiki/Thermodynamic_integration) and non-equlibrium work.